 When the body receives exactly what it needs in a natural state it will always thrive and respond well (as nature intended).
 Creating a harmonious balance called equilibrium.

-How can you get started with raw food?
+So how can you get started with raw food?
 There are a number of companies that provide packaged, frozen raw food for animals.
-Pets at Home offer Natures Menu for Cats and Dogs here.
+Pets at Home offer Natures Menu for cats and dogs in the UK.
 Check out their guide on getting started here.
 Or alternatively, you can prepare such food yourself.
 Before starting your pet on any kind of new diet, please first consult with a veterinary physician.